bdcravens/railo-vagrant/README.md

 Error Resolution
 -------------------------------------------------------------
+### error
- - The host class is reporting that NFS is not supported by this host, or `nfsd` may not be installed.
+    The host class is reporting that NFS is not supported by this host, or `nfsd` may not be installed.
 Please verify that `nfsd` is installed on your machine, and retry.
+### resolution
     $ sudo apt-get install nfs-kernel-server

+### error
+    The VM failed to remain in the "running" state while attempting to boot.
+    This is normally caused by a misconfiguration or host system incompatibilities.
+    Please open the VirtualBox GUI and attempt to boot the virtual machine manually to get a more informative error message.
+### resolution
+    n

 Special thanks to ….
 --------------------